NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Handling remaining registration errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If the results are not good so far, it could be because images were not sorted by illumination for bundle adjustment, or the illumination changed too drastically for an image in the list and all images that follow it, or there are not enough overlaps between and image and the rest.

-If the results are not good so far, it is suggested to perhaps narrow down the domain of computation, by cropping the input DEM to a region of perhaps 5000 pixels on the side, exclude low-resolution images as discussed in :numref:`sfs_exclude_lowres`, ensure the images are sorted by illumination, align them using a stereo pair (:numref:`sfs-move-cameras`), select a smaller subset of perhaps 100-200 images, inspect their mapprojected versions carefully, then redo bundle adjustment with the options ``--proj-win`` and ``--proj-str`` to exclude interest points outside of given area.
+it is suggested to perhaps narrow down the domain of computation, by cropping the input DEM to a region of perhaps 5000 pixels on the side, ensure the images are sorted by illumination, align them using a stereo pair (:numref:`sfs-move-cameras`), select a smaller subset of perhaps 100-200 images, then redo bundle adjustment with the options ``--proj-win`` and ``--proj-str`` to exclude interest points outside of given area.

 The previously obtained camera adjustments can be used as initial guesses when re-running bundle adjustment.

+If still no luck, mapproject the images using the latest cameras, open them in ``stereo_gui`` while sorted by illumination, and carefully inspect them.
+If a problematic image pair was found, see if it has interest point matches in the earliest bundle adjstment directory.

 If good results are obtained for such small subregions, the hope is that a new bundle adjustment which uses the union of the individually